Neonatology Timeline

 1940 | A. Cournand and D. Richard | Cardiac catheterization for diagnosis of congenital heart disease |

-1941 | Karl Landsteiner and Philip Levine | Discovery of the Rh factor |
+1941 | Karl Landsteiner and Philip Levine | Performed animal studies with antibodies to Rhesus monkey blood and named the Rh blood group |

 1941 | N. McAllisterGregg | Infant cataracts during the rubella epidemic, established linkage between maternal rubella infections and congenital rubella syndrome |